tomekzakrzewski/go-movierental/README.md

-USER -> auth, get movies, get movie by id, sort movie by rating, get rented movies by user, rate movie
+USER -> auth, get movies, get movie by id, sort movie by rating, get rented movies by user, rate movie CHECK IF MOVIE IS NOT ALREADY RENTED BY THE GIVERN USER